michael-levy/AFKBot/README.md

 When the bot gives you a syllable, provide an unusual word that contains it!
 It will give you a ten second timer, so don't take too long!

 Points are given based on the [Oxford frequency bands](https://public.oed.com/how-to-use-the-oed/key-to-frequency/).
-The frequencies are taken from [Google Ngrams](https://books.google.com/ngrams#) and the syllables from [this](https://www.gutenberg.org/ebooks/3204) gutenberg book.
+The frequencies are taken from [Google Ngrams](https://books.google.com/ngrams#) and the syllables from [this](http://www.delphiforfun.org/programs/Syllables.htm) person's list.

 ## Misc Functions